OtavioSC/knowledge/docs/Computers/von-neumann-architecture.md

 I/O Mechanisms

 The difference between this architecture and calculators is that in this architecture, program instructions and data are stored in the same memory space.

+Program is data

+Main memory storing programs and data